-Multimodal Large Language Models (MLLMs) [1, 2, 3, 4, 5, 6, 7] are advancing rapidly the frontier of artificial intelligence, enabling machines to understand and reason over different modalities such as text and images.
-However, as MLLMs evolve, the cost of data engineering, training and inference also increases heavily.
+Multimodal Large Language Models (MLLMs) [1, 2, 3, 4, 5, 6, 7] are advancing rapidly the frontier of artificial intelligence, enabling machines to deeply understand and reason over different modalities such as text and images.
+However, as MLLMs evolve, the cost of data engineering, training, and inference also increases heavily.
 Addressing this efficiency challenge is now a central focus of both research and industry [6, 8, 9, 10, 11], essential for making capable MLLMs more accessible and scalable.

 We decompose this efficiency problem into three core aspects: (1) Model Architecture.
-A primary efficiency bottleneck in MLLMs comes from the large number of visual tokens for high-resolution image encoding, which brings heavy computation overhead for visual encoders and LLM decoders.
+A primary efficiency bottleneck in MLLMs comes from the large number of visual tokens for high-resolution image encoding, which brings heavy computation overhead for visual encoders and LLMs.
 The problem is even exacerbated in video understanding, where existing models can take thousands of tokens to encode a short and low-resolution video, even when sampling at a low frame rate.
 For example, processing a 6-second, 2-fps video at a resolution of just 448×448 requires 1,536 tokens for Qwen2.5-VL [7], and 3,072 tokens for InternVL3 [9].
 Such long visual token sequences lead to prohibitive training and inference costs in GPU memory and computation speed.
 (2) Training Data.
 As we quickly run out of new knowledge from traditional web page data, a new cornerstone of modern MLLMs is harnessing high-quality multimodal knowledge from documents [1, 2], such as scientific papers and textbooks.
-These documents are often stored as PDFs, containing multi-disciplinary knowledge in various domains and organized in diverse layouts of interleaved texts, images and tables.
+These documents are often stored as PDFs, containing multi-disciplinary knowledge in various domains and organized in diverse layouts of interleaved texts, images, and tables.
 However, most methods depend on brittle external parsing tools to convert document files into interleaved image-text sequences for training.
-These tools often fail in complex layouts, leading to either errors in knowledge learning or heavy data engineering efforts to fix failure cases.
+These tools often fail in complex layouts, leading to either errors in knowledge learning or heavy data engineering efforts to fix the failure cases.
 (3) Training Methods.
 Reinforcement Learning (RL) has shown promise in improving complex reasoning capabilities by enabling a step-by-step explicit thinking process before providing the final answer [12, 1].
 However, this performance gain often comes at the expense of extreme verbosity.
 Even for simple tasks such as identifying obvious objects, most existing thinking models produce excessively long outputs, inducing poor efficiency in both training and inference.
+For example, on the comprehensive OpenCompass benchmark, the hybrid strategy requires only 33.3% long reasoning samples to match the peak long reasoning performance of training exclusively in single mode.